yoonthegoon/yoonthegoon/README.md

 ## Hi there 👋

+🦀 I'm currently learning Rust. 🍄

+🐍 Ask if about Python or Django if you require consulting for either. 🦄

+🐖 You can reach me in either the official Python or Django Discord servers; I am relatively active in both. 🤖

 <!--
 **yoonthegoon/yoonthegoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.